AndrewHenderson/marionette-redux/README.md

 ## `mapStateToProps` and `mapDispatchToProps`

-These work exactly as they do in [React-Redux](https://github.com/reactjs/react-redux).
+These work exactly as they do in [React Redux](https://github.com/reactjs/react-redux).

 `mapStateToProps` can be a property on the component itself (as seen in the previous example) or it can be passed to `connect` as the first argument: